Jesse R. James

 Genealogy records show Jesse’s father, Robert Sallee James’ brother, John James had a son named Robert Woodson James.
 He took the name Jesse, as one of 72 aliases he used in his lifetime.

 However, Dalton also said he was a lawman in his long life, noting that there is a star on his hat.
-There was in fact a Frank Dalton who served at the Ft.
+There was in fact a Frank Dalton who served out of the Ft.
 Smith US Marshall’s office.
 None the less, outlaw or lawman, the photo is a spectacular specimen.
+The line between the two dangerous profession was very narrow, and often interchangeable.

 Jesse Robert James alias: J. Frank Dalton claimed he was the son of Confederate Capt.
 George James who fired on Ft.
 Sumter, which ignited the Civil War.
 Jesse Robert James had a brother named Sylvester Franklin James, together their gang robbed banks, trains and stagecoaches.
 They were one of several “James Gangs” and all of them were connected with the clandestine super spies of the Knights of the Golden Circle.